 I am probably an expert on all the fad diets that never work.
 You name the diet and I am sure I tried it at some time in my life.
 Yo-yo dieting is detrimental to your health.
 A healthy weight loss plan is about making lifestyle changes.
 All diets may help you lose but it is rare that you see people maintain that weight loss without learning what to eat, what not to eat, how to eat, how often to eat, portion control, and getting and staying active to burn those calories.

-Mehmet Oz, MD, Cardiology, answeredHere are the things you need to know, in a nutshell:
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredHere are the things you need to know, in a nutshell:

 - Meal strategy: Three main meals, plus snacks so you're never hungry.
 No eating within 3 hours of bedtime.
 Consider dessert an every-other-day treat.